Transform your EDI Processes with B2B Integration in the Cloud

 Customers can call upon Babelway professional services to support them with on-boarding partners, designing new channels, developing internal or external communication plans and generally execute projects in relation to the exploitation of the Babelway platform.

-For each project, Babelway and the customer agree on a scope and a price based on man-day prices referenced in the pricelist.
-Account management and generally interventions requiring human involvement are defined with each customer within the scope of Babelway professional services.
+For each project, Babelway and the customer agree on a scope and a price based on man-day prices referenced in the price list.
+Account management and general interventions requiring human involvement are defined with each customer within the scope of Babelway professional services.

 Babelway develops and entertains a network of partners with specific capabilities in geographic regions, industrial sectors or technical domains.
 These partners can also be called upon in some customer projects.